pfbrowning/ng-radio/README.md

 ## Backlog
 * Chores
   * Pass bearer token via HTTP_INTERCEPTOR
+  * Genericize LoggingService
   * Log Page Views
+  * Use OnPush change detection for ErrorWindowComponent and ResponsiveSidenavComponent
   * Refactor the core site layout to use vertical flexbox rather than using a fixed-position div for the center content area
   * Migrate build from classic Azure DevOps to YAML build
   * Configure SCSS imports to use TS path rather than relative path